wiesehahn/lidar_exploration/README.md

-## `enhanced-mapping`
+## `exploration of lidar data and lidR package`

-This folder contains material related to workpackage 6.3.2 (ebhabdec forest disturbance mapping).
+This folder contains material to test and explore processing capabilities of the [lidR](https://github.com/r-lidar/lidR) package and use cases for forestry.
+Especially aerial laser scanning data (ALS) from Lower Saxony is tested.

 --------